 Causes of Eating Disorders

-Eating disorders are complex conditions that arise from a combination of factors.
+Eating disorders are complex conditions that arise from a combination of factors, some of which are listed here.
 While each factor can contribute to the development & maintenance of an eating disorder, no single factor is the “cause” for disordered eating.

 Psychological Factors that Can Contribute to Eating Disorders